Manage the Google Chrome browser to push managed bookmarks, browser extensions, and other options

 The Chrome Browser Cloud Management support site provides instructions to begin the setup.

 Once you have completed the setup in Google Admin, you will need to follow the directions below Step 1: Generate an enrollment token on Google's support site.
 This token will be a long text string you will use in the next step and enter into your configuration profile.

 Modify the configuration profile template with your enrollment token

 Here is a template configuration profile that you can customize for your organization.
-Create a new file in a text editor like Atom and paste in the following text to start your new configuration profile.
+Create a new file in a text editor and paste in the following text to start your new configuration profile.